Surgical Procedures for Foot Pain

 In severe cases, treatments that are more intensive are needed.
 Surgery may involve cutting away the sharp portion of the ingrown nail.
 It may also involve removing part of the nail bed to stop the nail from growing.

-Plantar Fasciotomy for Plantar Fasciitis —This procedure releases the plantar fascia from the heel bone.
+Plantar fasciotomy for plantar fasciitis—This procedure releases the plantar fascia from the heel bone.
 The cause of the pain is the deteriorating fascia where it attaches to the heel bone.
 The procedure uses an incision.
-It takes about two months to resume normal activity.
+It takes about 2 months to resume normal activity.

-Surgery for Heel Spurs —Surgery for heel spurs involves cutting and releasing the plantar fascia and removing the spurs.
-The heel spurs are usually caused by plantar fasciitis, and so the two problems are associated.
+Surgery for heel spurs—Surgery for heel spurs involves cutting and releasing the plantar fascia and removing the spurs.
+The heel spurs are usually caused by plantar fasciitis, and so the 2 problems are associated.
 This surgery is not always successful.
 In some cases, it is the only option.
-Recovery usually requires preventing the foot from moving and using crutches for about two weeks.
+Recovery usually requires preventing the foot from moving and using crutches for about 2 weeks.
 Surgery should be a last resort.

 Haglund's Deformity (Pump Bump)